Department:School of Allied Health

 Courses taught: Paramedic Science

-Richard was a Senior Paramedic (Practice Educator) & Hazardous Area Response Team Operative within the East of England Ambulance Service NHS Trust.
-Richard joined the team at Anglia Ruskin University in October 2015.
+Richard was a Senior Paramedic (Practice Educator) & Hazardous Area Response Team Operative with the East of England Ambulance Service NHS Trust.
+He joined the team at Anglia Ruskin in October 2015.

 Having graduated from The University of Hull with a BA (Hons) in Politics, Richard joined the NHS Ambulance Service in 2009.
 After qualifying as an Emergency Medical Technician (EMT) Richard gained experience crewing Double Staffed Ambulances and Rapid Response Vehicles attending all nature of 999 calls.
 Through qualification as a paramedic, Richard achieved a Certificate of Higher Education in Emergency Medical Care through the University of East Anglia.

 During his career in the NHS Ambulance Service, Richard had a keen interest in Resilience & Specialist Operations.
 Richard expanded his experience in this field by training and becoming part of the Specialist Operations Response Team (SORT) and then moving onto the Hazardous Area Response Team (HART) where he worked for the last two and a half years of his NHS career.

 During his time on HART, Richard gained qualifications, experience and expertise in CBRNe, HazMat, Major Incidents, Mass Casualty Incidents, Water Rescue, Confined Space Rescue and Rescue at Height.